 The evidence is irrefutable: the best way to help a baby learn to talk or develop any other cognitive skill is through live interaction with a human being.
 But what is the impact of technology on young children that are exposed to it?
 Can an app, an avatar or a 3D cartoon recreate or override human nature?
 If a child spends too much time being cyber-simulated than connecting with the real world, could it impair other important pre-academic skills such as empathy, social abilities and problem solving?
 What about a child who spends the bulk of their playtime with an interactive app, in which objects explode, appear, reappear, and don’t play by the rules of the physical world?
 How does looking at a tablet screen impact an infant’s eyesight?

 Cyberpsychologist and author Mary Aiken explores these questions in her book The Cyber Effect.
-Though the answer to them is that we just don’t know, Aiken does provide fantastic insights into what we do know about child development and how technology could affect it.
+The simple answer to them is that we just don’t know.
+However, Aiken provides incredible insights into what we do know about child development and how technology could affect it.
 In the absence of any formal regulatory guidance on technology usage, she shares her own.
-If you’re interested in this subject, you might also appreciate my previous post Put that smartphone down!
-The science behind our addiction to technology.

 It’s really important to look at your baby’s face.
 Feeding and nappy-changing alone aren’t enough.
 A hug and quick kiss aren’t enough.
 Babies need to be talked to, tickled, massaged, and played with.
 And it’s a two-way process; a mother and her child need to be paying attention to each other, they need to engage and connect.
 It’s not just about a baby bonding with you, it’s about you bonding with your baby.
 There is no study of early child development that does not prove this.